Nancy Astor, Viscountess Astor: Final years

-Alleged quotations
+Alleged exchanges with Churchill

-She was known for exchanges with Winston Churchill, though most of these are not well documented.
+She was known for purported exchanges with Winston Churchill, though most of these are not well documented.
 Churchill told Lady Astor that having a woman in Parliament was like having one intrude on him in the bathroom, to which she retorted, "You're not handsome enough to have such fears."

-Lady Astor is also said to have responded to a question from Churchill about what disguise he should wear to a masquerade ball by saying, "Why don't you come sober, Prime Minister?"

-Although variations of thee following anecdote vary, the story is often told of Winston Churchill's encounter with Lady Astor who, after failing to best him in an argument, broke off with the remark "if you were my husband, I'd put poison in your tea."
-He retorted with "Madame, if I were your husband, I'd drink it with pleasure."

-On another occasion, Lady Astor allegedly came upon Churchill when he was intoxicated.
-(She disapproved of alcohol.)
-She said "Winston, you're drunk!"
-To which he replied "And you are ugly.
+Astor is also said to have responded to a question from Churchill about what disguise he should wear to a masquerade ball by saying, "Why don't you come sober, Prime Minister?"
+A famous anecdote, of which there are variations, tells of Churchill's exchange with Astor when she failed to best him in an argument; she broke off with the remark "If you were my husband, I'd put poison in your tea."
+He retorted with "Madam, if I were your husband, I'd drink it with pleasure."
+On another occasion, Astor, who disapproved of alcohol, allegedly came upon an intoxicated Churchill saying, "Winston, you're drunk!"
+To which Churchill replied "And you are ugly.
 However, tomorrow I shall be sober".
+However, evidence indicates that this exchange actually occurred with Bessie Braddock, so that the misattribution to Nancy Astor is an urban myth.

+Views

+Anti-Catholicism, antisemitism and anticommunism

+Despite having several Catholic friends including Hilaire Belloc, Astor held strong anti-Catholic views during her lifetime.
+She attempted to discourage the hiring of Jews and Catholics to senior positions at The Observer, a newspaper owned by her husband.
+With Milner's Kindergarten, Astor began her association with Lothian.
+The friendship became important in her religious life; they met shortly after Lothian had suffered a spiritual crisis regarding his once devout belief in Catholicism.
+They were attracted to Christian Science, to which they both eventually converted.
+After converting, she began to proselytise for that faith and played a role in Lothian's conversion to it.
+She also tried to convert Belloc's daughters to Christian Science, which led to a rift between them.